A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys: Thermal Effects during Indentation of SMAs

 where $\dot{\eta}=\Delta \eta/\Delta t$ in the incremental setting.
 The (isotropic) heat conduction equation is then given by

 where $\varrho_0 c$ is the specific heat capacity, $k$ is the heat conduction coefficient, both assumed identical for austenite and martensite phases, and $\bm{q}$ is the heat flux.
 It is important to note that, in this study, the heat exchange between the material and the indenter as well as the heat convection with the ambient are neglected.
-Incorporating these heat exchange processes would reduce the thermal effects, hence the present analysis offers an upper bound estimation of the thermal interactions.
+Incorporating these heat exchange processes would reduce the thermal effects, hence the present analysis offers an upper bound estimation of the thermomechanical interactions.

-The minimization problem \eqref{eq-min} can be reformulated into a global--local minimization problem, wherein the minimization with respect to the limit transformation strain $\bar{\bm{\varepsilon}}^\text{t}$ and the martensite volume fraction $\eta$ is carried out locally at each Gauss point.
-As a result, the model includes two global fields, the displacement~$\bm{u}$ and the temperature~$T$.
+The minimization problem \eqref{eq-min} can be reformulated as a global--local minimization problem, where the limit transformation strain $\bar{\bm{\varepsilon}}^\text{t}$ and the martensite volume fraction $\eta$ are the local unknowns solved at each Gauss point, and the displacement~$\bm{u}$ and the temperature~$T$ are the global degrees of freedom.

 The indentation problem under consideration is approached using an axisymmetric finite-element formulation.
 Linear 4-noded quadrilateral elements are utilized for both the displacement $\bm{u}$ and the temperature $T$.
 The computer implementation of the model is done by means of the automatic differentiation technique in AceGen, and the finite-element simulations are performed in AceFEM \citep{korelc2016}.
 Note that in the present simulations, the indenter is assumed to be rigid and frictionless.
-The corresponding contact problem is thus solved through enforcing the unilateral contact (impenetrability) condition on the potential contact surface using the augmented Lagrangian method \citep{alart1991mixed}.
+The corresponding contact problem is solved through enforcing the unilateral contact (impenetrability) condition on the potential contact surface using the augmented Lagrangian method~\citep{alart1991mixed}.